top of page

 An example might be a time when you were an emotional anchor for a friend or loved one who was navigating a stormy period of life.

-Perhaps you were their main person in life offering a listening ear and a source of comfort to them; or perhaps you were more actively involved, managing conflicts and problem solving to support their physical and emotional wellbeing.
+Perhaps you were their main person in life offering a listening ear and a source of comfort to them; or perhaps you were more actively involved, managing conflicts and problem-solving to support their physical and emotional wellbeing.

 In a professional context, emotional labour is commonly associated with caring roles where managing emotions is part of the job description.